Group on Road Transport: Activities

 Management of the Multilateral Quota system involves overseeing the distribution of licenses by member countries and monitoring compliance with Quota rules.

-A new edition of the Multilateral Quota User Guide (bilingual English/French) entered into force on 1 January 2014, following the introduction of the EURO VI vehicle category into the system.
-A Russian version of the Guide is also available.
+A new edition of the Multilateral Quota User Guide (bilingual English/French) entered into force on 1 January 2022, following the introduction of the new ECMT certificates of Type-Approval and Roadworthiness for the lorries engaged in the ECMT Multilateral quota operations.

 The Guide briefly describes the main aims of the Multilateral Quota System and outlines the rules of its operation.
 It features the model certificates: Certificate of Compliance with Technical Provisions Concerning Exhaust and Noise Emissions and Safety Requirements for EURO IV safe, EURO V safe, EEV safe or EURO VI safe Motor Vehicle (cf. Annex 4), Certificate of Safety for a Trailer (cf. Annex 5) and Certificate of Roadworthiness Test for Motor Vehicles and Trailers (cf. Annex 6).